TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 ## ComponentDidMount

 [ComponentDidMount](https://legacy.reactjs.org/docs/react-component.html#componentdidmount) is a React lifecycle method, called after the component is created and first rendered.
 It uses the outer ref to set the div's current scroll offset to the `initialScrollOffset`, if defined.
-We can replace this with the `useEffect` hook in modern React.
+We can replace this with a `useEffect` hook in modern React.

 ## OnScroll

-The scroll event handler, added to the outer div.
+This is the scroll event handler, added to the outer div.
 Updates the state in response to the scroll event.
 * Sets `scrollDirection` based on comparing the previous scroll offset stored in the state to the current scroll offset
 * Sets `scrollOffset` to the current scroll offset
 * Sets `isScrolling` to true and `scrollUpdateWasRequested` to false